-Electron transfer on non-ferromagnetic electrodes coated with chiral conductive thiophene-based films resulted in an impressive shift for the half-wave potential of two achiral Fe(III)/Fe(II) redox couples under external magnetic field, either upon flipping the magnetic field orientation at constant layer configuration or inverting chiral layer configuration at constant field orientation.
+Electron transfer on non-ferromagnetic electrodes coated with chiral conductive thiophene-based films resulted in an impressive shift of the half-wave potential of two achiral Fe(m)/Fe(n) redox couples under an external magnetic field, either upon flipping the magnetic field orientation with a constant layer configuration or inverting the chiral layer configuration with a constant field orientation.
 Notably, unlike former CISS experiments, in the present case (a) the electrode support is non-ferromagnetic and, most importantly, (b) a wide potential shift as a function of the applied magnetic field is observed, rather than a current variation.
-Such unprecedented phenomenon could be linked to the peculiar semiconductor films here employed, with chirality features amplified from regioregular units to helical/foldamer macro and/or supramolecular architectures.
-Actually, the here reported findings parallel our recent enantiorecognition results of chiral probes on inherently chiral films in terms of potential, rather than current, difference.
+Such an unprecedented phenomenon could be linked to the peculiar semiconductor films employed here, with chirality features amplified from regioregular units to helical/foldamer macro and/or supramolecular architectures.
+Actually, the findings reported here parallel our recent enantiorecognition results of chiral probes on inherently chiral films in terms of potential, rather than current, difference.

-Such spin-related redox potential modulation, obtained in the absence of a magnetic electrode acting as spin injector, provides a striking evidence and an attractive evaluation criterion of the spin selectivity properties of chiral thin films.
+Such spin-related redox potential modulation, obtained in the absence of a magnetic electrode acting as a spin injector, provides striking evidence and an attractive evaluation criterion of the spin selectivity properties of chiral thin films.
 Such a novel and appealing condensed state system, of easy preparation under ambient conditions, might also be exploited as a "potentiometric" spin-sensitive sensor or a "redox" spin injector, opening the way to innovative spintronic devices.